firasdib/snapper/README.md

 - Allows you to `scrub` after `sync`
 - Logs the raw snapraid output as well as formatted text
 - Creates a nicely formatted report and sends it via email or discord
+- Provides live insight into the sync/scrub process in Discord

 **This project is a work in progress, and can change at any time.**